rumbamalajla/kyaa/README.md

 # kyaa
 ### Just plug in something.
-Use bat to exe converter (or something idk) to compile.
+Use bat to exe converter (or something) to compile.